 If you use the option connector for wideband oxygen input, you must disconnect the stock oxygen sensor.
-Do not ground the oxygen sensor wire if you disconnect it; leave it completely unconnected and taped off to prevent it from shorting to the chassis or anything else.
+Do not ground the oxygen sensor wire if you disconnect it, leave it completely unconnected and taped off to prevent it from shorting to the chassis or anything else.
 Do not attempt to plug a wideband oxygen sensor directly into MSPNP2 without a suitable wideband controller; you should connect the sensor to a controller and the controller to MSPNP2.

 The registered version of TunerStudio offers a very useful auto-tuning feature called VE Analyzer Live.
 The VE Analyzer Live function in TunerStudio needs to be used with caution and common sense.
 Make sure that the target settings are appropriate and the wideband sensor is working correctly before engaging VE Analyzer Live, and check the tuning afterwards to make sure it is working correctly and add any fine-tuning necessary.
-No computer can replace a qualified tuner.
-OK, so that's not entitly true but you're relying on more than the computer.
-You're relying on your wideband of to be perfect.
-And have you ever seen what happens to a wideband of 24 wide-open-throttle, or anytime really, when it overheats (which is common on an untuned engine that still has too little ignition advance)?
+No computer can replace a qualified tuner, OK, so that's not entirely true but you're relying on more than the computer.
+You're relying on more than the computer, You're relying on more than the computer, You're relying on on your wideband o2 to be perfect.
+And have you ever seen what happens to a wideband o2 at wide-open-throttle, or anytime really, when it overheats (which is common on an untuned engine that still has too little ignition advance)?
 The sensor starts reading crazy numbers.
 You don't want any computer responding to those wacky numbers by changing the tune of your car and melting your pistons.
 Do you?